15+ Red Fruits List (From a Nutritionist)

-Check out this list of the best red fruits.
+Check out this list of red fruits.
 Whether you’re looking for something to add to your smoothie or a healthy snack option, you’ll want this list for inspiration and recipes.
+I’ve also included some of the health benefits of including these pretty fruits in your diet.

 Some of the best red fruits include raspberries, strawberries, cranberries, cherries, and apples.